AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 - The field name overloading is implemented through usual class and instance mechanisms.
 - Field selectors are ordinary functions named for the field (but overloaded rather than H98's monomorphic), so field selection is regular function application.
 (There is no need for syntactically-based disambiguation at point of use.)

-### Implementation: the `Has` class, and methods `get` and `set`
+### Implementation: the `Has` class, with methods `get` and `set`

 Record declarations generate a `Has` instance for each record type/field combination.
-As well as type arguments for the record and field, there is a third argument for the field's type, which is set at the instance level using equality constraints in a functional-dependencies style.
-Here is the `Has` class (`r` is the record, `fld` is the proxy type for the field, `t` is the fields type), an example declaration, its `Has` instance, and examples of use:
+As well as type arguments for the record and field, there is a third argument for the field's resulting type.
+This is set at the instance level using equality constraints in a functional-dependencies style.
+Here is the `Has` class (`r` is the record, `fld` is the proxy type for the field, `t` is the fields type), with an example record declaration, its `Has` instance, and examples of use:

 ```wiki
     class Has r fld t                                             where